gymrek-lab/gymreklab.github.io/doc/TSCC.rst

   #SBATCH --mem 2G
   #SBATCH --time 1:00:00
   #SBATCH --output /dev/null
+  #SBATCH --signal=B:SIGUSR1@5

   # An example bash script demonstrating how to run the entire snakemake pipeline
   # This script creates a log file in the execution directory

+  # Before we do anything, let's ensure that we get notified in case this job times out
+  trap "command -v slack &>/dev/null && slack \"TIMEOUT: snakemake job\"" SIGUSR1

-  # clear anything left over in the log file
+  # Clear anything left over in the log file
   echo ""> log

   # try to find and activate the snakemake conda env if we need it